If you have any questions related to my services, you will hopefully find the answer below. If not, please get in touch.

 Example: If you enjoy a couple of squares of chocolate a day as part of a mindful eating episode, I am not going to come between you and your chocolate.

 Q. Why do you not have any testimonials on your site?

 A. This is a great question.
-Testimonials used to promote health related services are unethical and could potentially be misleading.
+Testimonials used to promote regulated health services are unethical and could potentially be misleading.
 What works for one client cannot be promised in another.
 Testimonials fall under the category of anecdotal evidence, and therefore do not constitute evidence based information.
-To maintain credibility and to keep the profession strong, Dietitians (among other health practitioners) are prohibited from using testimonials to promote services.
+To maintain credibility and to keep the profession strong, Accredited Practising Dietitians (among other health practitioners) are prohibited from using testimonials to promote services.